Care cards help users identify and understand the care they need, who to contact and how quickly.

 It's also OK to have 2 colons, 1 in the header and 1 in the body of the card, as in this example.

-Open this two colons help users decide when and where to get care example in new window
+- HTML code for two colons help users decide when and where to get care

-Copy two colons help users decide when and where to get care code
+- Nunjucks code for two colons help users decide when and where to get care

 <div class="nhsuk-card nhsuk-card--care nhsuk-card--care--emergency">